lukebenda/codepath-cybersecurity-homework/README.md

 #### Snort Honeypot

+**Summary:**
-**Summary:** What does this honeypot simulate and do for a security researcher?
+**What does this honeypot simulate and do for a security researcher?**
+Snort is an open source intrusion prevention system capable of real-time traffic analysis, alerting, blocking, and packet logging.
+It utilizes a combination of protocol analysis and pattern matching in order to detect a anomalies, misuse and attacks.
+Snort is capable of detecting and responding in real-time, sending alerts, performing session sniping, logging packets, or dropping sessions/packets when deployed in-line.
+Snort has three primary functional modes: packet sniffer (like tcpdump), packet logger (useful for network traffic debugging, etc), or as a full blown network intrusion detection and prevention system.

 <img src="snort-honeypot.gif">

 #### Conpot Honeypot

+**Summary:**
-**Summary:** What does this honeypot simulate and do for a security researcher?
+**What does this honeypot simulate and do for a security researcher?**
+Conpot is a low interactive server side Industrial Control Systems honeypot designed to be easy to deploy, modify and extend.
+The goal of this honeypot is to collect intelligence about the motives and methods of adversaries targeting industrial control systems.

 <img src="conpot-honeypot.gif">